-In This chapter, we describe the proposed framework, the ultimate goal of this framework is to serve as a version control system and protection against ransomware attacks for XML based documents.
+In this chapter, we describe the proposed framework for self-healing version aware ransomware protection system.
+The main goal of the proposed framework is to serve as a version control system and protection against ransomware attacks for XML based documents.
 To achieve this goal, we employs two main mechanisms; the first mechanism is version control system to keep track of old versions of the files using the concept of hard links under Linux environment.
+While protection from ransomware is achieved by employing access control techniques that ensure complete protection of the file versions from modification or deletion in such a way that allows for direct recovery from ransomware attacks.
+Here, we point out that the novelty of our proposed framework relies on the way we combine well known techniques from access control theory and version control mechanisms in addition to some OS based techniques (mainly the use of hard links) in order to achieve the desired self-healing version aware ransomware protection of XML documents.

-While protection from ransomware is achieved by the second mechanism by invoking root daemon service to perform write protection for the taken version snapshot that is already pointed to the original file.
+Figure 4.1 depicts the overall framework architecture.
+In this framework, all XML documents in a predefined directory goes through the version control module at the time of file closing in order to maintain the latest version of each document.
+Access control module which is activated by by invoking root daemon service to perform write protection for the taken version snapshot that is already pointed to the original file.
+The rest of this Chapter is organized as follows: In Section 4.2, we describe the details of the proposed framework.
+In Section 4.3, we illustrate the recovery process from ransomware attack.
+In Section 4.4.
+We discuss main limitations and highlight challenges.
 We first describe the version control stage in the proposed system.
 Then, we mention the need of adding links from the versioned copy to the original file, after that we describe the protection process for the copied version, then we describe how to recover original file in case of ransomware attack that could be encrypt the original file or delete it, so we described how to recover and how the file will be self-healed.
 Finally, describing the implementation challenges and limitations.
 The description of the framework components are build up by first presenting a flowchart of the system process (Figure 4.1), the proposed system is consists of three parts, namely: Version Control System, Link version to the original file, and Version Protection.
 The framework is created under Ubuntu 18.0 Linux operating system.
 Our framework starts by calling a root daemon service that loops over the liber office documents in a predefined directory.
-It the process starts by change (.odt) file extension to (.zip), then extract the document archive, after that it will take a snapshot of the metadata of the file and adding new xml file to the file archive that contains the absolute URL of the original file.
+The process starts by changing the (.odt) file extension to (.zip), then extracting the document archive.
+After that, it will take a snapshot of the metadata of the file and adding new xml file to the file archive that contains the absolute URL of the original file.
 Then, recompress the version and change the extension to (.odt), and finally perform the write protection.
 The steps above are performed in the following sections.